-Although the law does not explicitly mention ethnicity as one of the five protected grounds, it is nonetheless well-established (based on past judicial and administrative decisions) that asylum and refugee protection applies to persons who have been or may be persecuted due to their membership in an ethnic group.
+Although U.S. law does not explicitly mention ethnicity as one of the five protected grounds, it is nonetheless well-established (based on judicial and administrative decisions) that asylum and refugee protection applies to persons who have been or might be persecuted due to membership in an ethnic group.
 The distinction between this ground and some of the others (such as race and nationality), however, is not always clear.

 This article clarifies the use of ethnicity as a distinct category.
-It also discusses forms and examples of ethnic persecution that could trigger asylum and refugee protections, as well as common difficulties that some applicants to these statuses may encounter in attempting to prove their case.
+It also discusses forms and examples of ethnic persecution that could trigger asylum and refugee protections, as well as common difficulties that applicants to these statuses might encounter in attempting to prove their case.

-By contrast, ethnicity may be shared either within or across state and other political boundaries.
-For example, while many Kurds who are spread across Turkey and Iraq may have a strong desire for full political independence, few Quiché people living in Guatemala seem to.
+By contrast, ethnicity can be shared either within or across state and other political boundaries.
+For example, while many Kurds who are spread across Turkey and Iraq might have a strong desire for full political independence, few Quiché people living in Guatemala seem to have expressed such sentiments.

 Ethnic groups are also often associated with racial categories (which are usually based on shared physical characteristics).
 This is because long lines of shared cultural history often run in close parallel with lines of shared ancestry and geographic origins.
 However, racial categories tend to be broader and vaguer, applying to multiple ethnic groups at the same time.

 At the least, membership in an ethnic group would count as a form of membership in a particular social group, which, in the context of asylum and refugee law refers to people sharing some innate, unchangeable, or otherwise fundamental characteristic (such as native or ancestral language and others customs).